Offshore Trusts for Inheritance Protection

 Protecting Wealth You Are About to Inherit

 A person who inherits $2 million in cash or investments faces an immediate asset protection decision.
-If those funds land in a personal bank or brokerage account, they become fully exposed to any existing or future creditor.
+If the funds land in a personal bank or brokerage account, they become fully exposed to any existing or future creditor.
 A judgment holder can garnish the account.
 A plaintiff in pending litigation can pursue the inherited funds as part of post-judgment collection.
-The inheritance does not carry any special creditor protection simply because it was inherited.
+An inheritance carries no special creditor protection simply because it was inherited.

-Timing matters.
 The trust must be established and funded with at least initial assets before the inheritance is received.
-A trust created the same week a large inheritance arrives invites scrutiny for fraudulent transfers, even though the inherited funds themselves were not previously owned by the settlor.
-The stronger position is to have the structure in place well in advance, treating the inheritance as a deposit into an existing, seasoned trust.
+A trust created the same week a large inheritance arrives invites scrutiny for fraudulent transfers, even though the inherited funds themselves were never owned by the settlor.
+The stronger position is to have the structure in place well in advance, treating the inheritance as a deposit into a seasoned trust.

 A person who already has pending litigation or known creditor exposure when an inheritance is expected faces a narrower window in which to act.
-The inherited funds are not the settlor’s pre-existing assets, which can strengthen the argument that transferring them is not a fraudulent conveyance.
+The inherited funds are not the settlor’s pre-existing assets, which strengthens the argument that transferring them is not a fraudulent conveyance.
 But the timing and the existence of known creditors will still draw scrutiny.
-A Jones clause addressing the specific existing creditor mitigates this risk.
+A Jones clause addressing the specific existing creditor mitigates this risk by authorizing the trustee to pay that creditor under defined conditions while leaving the rest of the inheritance protected.

 Passing Protected Wealth to the Next Generation